vstinner/misc/cpython/pep-core_dev_process.rst

   mailing lists like python-ideas and python-dev.
 There is no minimum number of contributions: it's not a matter of quantity, but more a matter of quality and the kind of contributions.
-* Be nice, police and respectful.
+* Be nice, polite and respectful.
 * Know what they are talking about, and explain their reasoning well.

 Skills which are nice to have, but not required: